 “Dream, dream, dream.
 Dream transform into thoughts and thoughts result in action.” – A. P. J. Abdul Kalam

-People’s favourite leader, the Missile Man of India, Dr Avul Pakir Jainulabdeen Abdul Kalam also known as APJ Abdul Kalam was a millennial aerospace scientist who brought in astounding technological reform in the country.
+People’s favourite leader, the Missile Man of India, Dr Avul Pakir Jainulabdeen Abdul Kalam also known as APJ Abdul Kalam was a millennial Aerospace scientist who brought in astounding technological reform in the country.
 From introducing the launch vehicle facility and ballistic missile to supporting the second round of nuclear tests at Pokhran, he did everything necessary for the nation’s civilian space programme and military missile development.
-Dr Kalam spent close to 4 decades in ISRO and DRDO as a scientist and administrator.
-After retiring as the 11th President of India from 2002 to 2007, he became a visiting professor at the IIMs, IITs and other universities to motivate students to innovate and compete with the world.
-From Prithvi in 1988 and Agni missile in 1989, his contribution and achievements have acquired him Bharat Ratna, Padma Bhushan, Padma Vibhushan, King Charles II Medal, Hoover Medal and the list is endless.
+Dr. Kalam spent close to 4 decades in ISRO and DRDO as a scientist and administrator.
+After retiring as the 11th President of India from 2002 to 2007, he became a visiting professor at the IIMs, IITs, and other universities to motivate students to innovate and compete with the world.
+From Prithvi in 1988 and Agni missile in 1989, his contribution and achievements have acquired him Bharat Ratna, Padma Bhushan, Padma Vibhushan, King Charles II Medal, Hoover Medal, and the list is endless.
 He is a hero for millions of people making him one of the great personalities of all times.

 “Fashion is not something that exists in dresses only.
 Fashion is in the sky, in the street, fashion has to do with ideas, the way we live, what is happening.” – Coco Chanel

 Gabrielle Bonheur “Coco” Chanel, a French fashion designer and a businesswoman who established the prolific fashion brand Chanel.
 From little black dress, tweed jackets, bell-bottomed pants, gold-chained handbags, menswear and womenswear to signature scent, Coco Chanel has contributed to the sphere of fashion and designing making her one of the great personalities.
 Her intense belief that fashion cannot be restricted to couture clothing brought accessories and fragrances as an essential part of fashion.
 She worked as a seamstress and stage performer to save money to put up her first store.
 In 1913, Coco managed to open her first shop in Paris followed by another in Deauville.
 Her affection and passion for every item produced by the brand made her a fashion icon in no time.
-Who knew a young girl who learnt sewing at an orphanage would someday not just design the famous Chanel logo herself but also inspire millions of people looking out for opportunities to make a career in Fashion Designing.
+Who knew a young girl who learned sewing at an orphanage would someday not just design the famous Chanel logo herself but also inspire millions of people looking out for opportunities to make a career in Fashion Designing.

 “Try not to become a man of success, but rather try to become a man of value.” – Albert Einstein